 - We are organizing a

 Conference on Internet Censorship, Interference, and Control at CITP.

-- Jul 2015: My application for the NSF NeTS Early Career Workshop got accepted.
+- I attended the NSF NeTS Early Career Workshop (July 2015).

 - Applied Networking Research Prize, Internet Research Task Force, 2016